 Ever since opening, Mitchell Hall has served the mandatory meals family style.
 Cold food items are placed on tables prior to the start of the meal and hot food items are served to cadets from warming carts within 5 minutes after taking their seats.
 Family style dining is based on providing 10 servings of each item in serving dishes, which are passed around the table by cadets.

-Nutrition Promotions are held monthly and present a different topic each month during the dinner meal.
+Nutrition promotions are held monthly and present a different topic during the dinner meal.
 Newsletters that correspond to the monthly topic are also sent out to cadets.
 Some examples of topics include: Sports Nutrition, Fad Diets, Antioxidants and Heart Health.